QingweiMeng1234/Sliding-Puzzle-Game-with-Generic-Solutions/README.md

 It is not easy to analyze this algorithm's complextiy.
 It is bounded by the Dijkstra's Algorithm with $O((\sqrt{n}!)^2) = O(n^n)$.
 However, since there is only a small fraction of board being explored. the average case is going to be much better.

 ## Memory Analysis:
-The memory is bounded by O(n^n).
+The memory is bounded by $O(n^n)$.
 However, the average usage would be much better since we are not using all the possible board positions.